Star Wars: Lost Stars: Plot

 However, Thane and his squadron encounter Ciena and her team when they are sent to gather intelligence.
 Ciena blocks the other TIE fighters' line of fire while pretending to pursue him, allowing Thane to escape.

-After the destruction of the Second Death Star, Ciena is badly injured and has to take long medical leave.
-When she is back on duty, she is promoted to Captain and is assigned a Star Destroyer to command.
-During the Battle of Jakku, Thane's team is tasked with infiltrating and capturing the Star Destroyer.
-When Ciena realizes that the ship has been infiltrated, she orders her crew to abandon ship while intending to collide the ship into Jakku, making sure that the ship doesn't fall to the New Republic's hands.
+After the destruction of the second Death Star, Ciena is badly injured and has to take long medical leave, but is believed by Thane to have perished, leading to Kyrell adopting the First-Waver ritualistic right of mourning in memory.
+When Ciena returns to duty over a year later, she has secretly grown disgusted with the Empire after seeing how its leaders were willing to tear each other and the Galactic Empire to shreds in their fight for power, but believes her binding oath of loyalty means she must remain.
+She is also promoted by her commanding officer, Grand Moff Randd, to the rank of Captain and is assigned command of a Star Destroyer, the Inflictor, which is then dispatched to join the grouping Imperial forces on Jakku.
+During the Battle of Jakku, Thane's team is tasked with infiltrating and capturing the Inflictor, unaware of its captain's identity, but is met with fierce resistance from the Star Destroyer's crew.
+When Ciena realizes that the ship has been infiltrated, she orders her crew to abandon ship (revealing her survival to Thane in the process) while intending to collide the ship into Jakku, making sure that the ship does not fall to the New Republic's hands whilst simultaneously allowing her to both escape the Empire's grip and still fulfill her oath.
 However, before she can follow through, Thane confronts Ciena on the ship's bridge.
 The two have an intense fight, though Thane emerges victorious and saves both of their lives, escaping in an escape pod.

-In the end, Ciena is held as a prisoner-of-war.
-When Thane visits her, he assures her that she will be released soon, though Ciena still affirms her loyalty to the Empire.
+In the end, Ciena is held as a prisoner of war.
+When Thane visits her, he assures her that she will be released soon, though Ciena still affirms her loyalty to the Empire, despite her views of the New Republic changing, as she refuses to break her oath.
+Nevertheless, she reconciles with Thane, who promises to wait however long it took so that they could be together.
+Meanwhile, Nash Windrider — Thane's former roommate at the Royal Imperial Academy and Ciena's close friend and fellow TIE pilot — believes her to be dead and vows to take revenge on her behalf, watching as the hidden ships of the fractured Galactic Empire ready themselves for an attack on the unsuspecting New Republic.